A rich history of rememberence and community connection

 History of the Payneham and Dudley Park Cemeteries Trust

-On the 19th of November 1912, a landmark meeting was held at the Methodist Church on Pirie Street, Adelaide, chaired by W.G.
+In 1899, Payneham Cemetery was placed under formal trust management, marking the beginning of a proud legacy of care and stewardship.
+Then, on the 19th of November 1912, a landmark meeting was held at the Methodist Church on Pirie Street, Adelaide, chaired by W.G.
 Clarke.
 It was here that Payneham Cemetery formally merged with the Islington Methodist Cemetery — now known as Dudley Park Cemetery — bringing together two cherished burial grounds under a single, unified Trust.
 This historic meeting laid the foundation for what would become the Payneham and Dudley Park Cemeteries Trust.
+The 1920s brought further richness to the region, as Italian migrants settled in the surrounding suburbs, adding vibrant new layers of culture and community to the area.

 Stories